fmann/next_prev_for_term/README.md

 DESCRIPTION
 -----------

 A Drupal 7 module that creates next and previous links within a vocabulary.
 Based on code cribbed from [Drupal.org](http://drupal.org/node/45050#comment-5056854).
+I just added a few more options, like including the title or just the words "Next" and "Previous", and a little admin screen.

 REQUIREMENTS
 ------------